- SAP has a very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 - Some things can be done to counter how SAP markets.
 Vendors must get savvy to what I am starting to call counter SAP marketing.

-- A complementary strategy is an opposite of what work in counter SAP marketing.
+- A complementary strategy is the opposite of what work in counter SAP marketing.